GSA/fpki-guides/pages/fpki_piv-i_faq.md

 ### How does PIV-I handle Global Unique IDentification Number (GUID) during issuance?

-The GUID is a field that must be in the CardHolder Unique IDentifier (CHUID).
-The value of the GUID must be an [RFC 4122](http://www.ietf.org/rfc/rfc4122.txt) Universally Unique IDentifier (UUID), as specified in the [X.509 Certificate Policy for the Federal Bridge Certification Authority (FBCA)](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000ClrhAAC&field=File__Body__s).
+The GUID is a field that must be in the CardHolder Unique Identifier (CHUID).
+The value of the GUID must be an [RFC 4122](http://www.ietf.org/rfc/rfc4122.txt) Universally Unique Identifier (UUID), as specified in the [X.509 Certificate Policy for the Federal Bridge Certification Authority (FBCA)](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000ClrhAAC&field=File__Body__s).
 The UUID value in the GUID is also used in certificates and signed objects on the card.

 <br />[[Return to Table of Contents]](#table-of-contents)<br /><br /><br />